microbiomedata/metaT/README.md

 - `outdir/annotation`: contains gff files from annotation run.
 - `outdir/assembly`: contains FASTA fils from assembly.
 - `outdir/mapback`: BAM file where reads were mapped back to the contigs.
-- `outdir/metat_output`: A JSON file that has records for feature, their annotations, read counts from featurecount, and FPKM values.
+- `outdir/metat_output`: Two JSON files for sense and antisense that have records for feature, their annotations, read counts from featurecount, and FPKM values.
 - `outdir/qa`: contains cleaned reads and a file with associated statistics.

 # Output JSON